heysupratim/fairer-email/README.md

 # FairerEmail
-An experimental redesign of the popular Open Source email client [FairEmail](https://github.com/M66B/FairEmail)
+An experimental redesign of the popular Open Source email client [FairEmail](https://github.com/M66B/FairEmail).
+A big thank you to [Marcel Bokhorst](https://github.com/M66B) for his work.

 ## My redesign focuses on 4 big things